mdashifreza/triveous_assignment/README.md

    - Firebase will be used for authentication.

 2. **News API Integration:**
-   - Utilize an open-source news API (e.g., [News API](https://newsapi.org/)) to fetch the latest news articles.
+   - Utilize an open-source news API (https://newsapi.org/) to fetch the latest news articles.
    - Display articles in a list view for the Next.js app and in two columns for the web app.

 3. **Grid View:**